If you do owe the money - pay the judgment

 If you have another judgment against you, you can arrange to pay all your debts to the court in a single weekly or monthly payment.

-This will stop people taking action against you to get their money - eg by sending bailiffs to your home.
+This will stop people taking action against you to get their money - for example by sending bailiffs to your home.

 You can only do this if your total debts are under £5,000.